Benoit-Vasseur/guess_json_mapping_code/README.md

 ## workflow and contribution

+### Tools

+Tools used to have style consistency (and try to check some best practises) :
+- prettier : `npm run format`
+- eslint : `npm run lint`

+### Spirit

-- A specifiq workflow should not be forced during coding.
+- No specific workflow should be forced during coding on local (no git hooks, etc).
-- Rules are here only when a merge request is made -> so we do not merge if a test is red or the coding style is not respected.
+- Travis will complain if : tests or linting rules are failing
+- If a branch/PR is red, it is not merged into master
+- feature branch

 I do not want to borrow the potential contributor during his dev process.
-So I do not want to force to use prettier and eslint during coding.
-The rules are enforce only when we do merge request to master (on travis).
+So I do not want to force other to use prettier and eslint during local coding.
+Travis will complain if the rules are broken, and I think it is enough.
-So if the dev want to use prttier and eslint during his coding process, the toosl are here (npm scripts and config files).
+So if the dev want to use prettier and eslint during his coding process, the tools are here (npm scripts and config files).
-And when the contribution is finished and the merge request is made, only here travis will complain if the formatting is not correct.
+So it is just only before the PR that prettier and eslint have to be green (if you want a merge).